jite/jquake/README.md

-# ezQuake — Modern QuakeWorld Client
+# jQuake — QuakeWorld Client

 This is the right place to start playing QuakeWorld&reg; — the fastest first person shooter action game ever.

-Combining the features of all modern QuakeWorld® clients, ezQuake makes QuakeWorld&reg; easier to start and play.
+Combining the features of all modern QuakeWorld® clients, jQuake makes QuakeWorld&reg; easier to start and play.
 The immortal first person shooter Quake&reg; in the brand new skin with superb graphics and extremely fast gameplay.